Links

 In addition to this they give young students the opportunity to work in the company for several weeks to get a better understanding of what this type of job is all about.

-I am grateful to Wolfgang Kerstan whose support enables several important projects to take place at the Trust and especially enables students from several countries to come here and study and interact with the local community..
+I am grateful to Wolfgang Kerstan whose support for 4 years enabled several important projects to take place at the Trust and especially enabled students from several countries to come here and study and interact with the local community..

 website>>> LANGEGBR LANDSCAPE ARCHITECTURE GERMANY